spitbol/x64/docs/minimal.md

-The stack is used for s-r linkage and temporary data storage for which the stack arrangement is suitable.
+The stack is used for subroutine linkage and temporary data storage for which the stack arrangement is suitable.
 XR
 ,XL can also contain a character pointer in conjunction with the character instructions (see description of plc).